aheuss59/election-blog2/content/post/2024-09-03-testing-blog-upload/index.md

-In considering the data to begin with, it's interesting, though not particularly informative to take a look at how many elections each party has won in the post-WW2 era. [make a note about why lots of people only look from WW2 on].
+In considering the data to begin with, it is interesting, though not particularly informative to take a look at how many elections each party has won in elections since the end of WWII.

 Table: <span id="tab:unnamed-chunk-1"></span>Table 1: Presidential races won by each party since 1948